-17.1 Ecological Sensitivity Drainage Lines
+17.1 Ecological Sensitivity Drainage Line

 The question arises, according to the ES definition, if the drainage lines would recover to its original ecological state prior to any human impact.
-If the roads and vineyards, along with the rubble and trash be removed, would the drainage line recover?
+If the roads and vineyards, would the drainage line recover?
 The answer is probably yes, even though the drainage lines would find new routes and even though it would take many decades, perhaps more than a century, in this semi-arid region where re-growth of vegetation can take a long time.
 However, this is not a realistic scenario.
 Development is here to stay, together with its impacts.
 From this point of view the drainage line can be considered as ecologically sensitive.